Insurance

 Due to intense competition, insurance products tend to be similarly priced.
 The customer has to look at other factors before making a purchase decision.
-As more consumers go online to compare prices and look at reviews of life and non-life products, insurance companies find that they have to provide superior customer service to stay on top of the game.
+As more consumers go online to compare prices and look at reviews of life and non-life products, insurance companies find that they have to provide superior – not just good – customer service to stay competitive.
 Outsourcing not only reduces costs but also helps insurance companies become more efficient and profitable.

 The goal of insurance outsourcing is not to replace in-house employees, but to maximize the productivity of existing staff.
 When companies export or outsource non-core or routine tasks, their employees can perform the expertise-driven tasks that they were hired for.

-The insurance industry has outsourced business services for decades, and the market is considered to be very mature.
-Initially, companies outsourced insurance activities primarily to reduce costs and improve efficiency, but firms have since shifted their focus to new business acquisition.
-Regulatory pressures, shrinking premiums, market uncertainty and changing expectations are pushing companies to seek out insurance business process outsourcing (BPO) vendors that can drive innovation and improve the customer experience while maximizing their resources.
+The insurance industry has outsourced business services for decades, and the market is considered quite mature.
+Initially, companies outsourced insurance activities primarily to reduce costs and improve efficiency, but firms have since shifted their focus to new business acquisitions.
+Regulatory pressures, shrinking premiums, market uncertainty, and changing expectations are pushing companies to seek out insurance business process outsourcing (BPO) vendors that can drive innovation and improve the customer experience while maximizing their resources.

-As insurance BPO continues its maturation process, vendors are moving up the value chain in terms of offerings.
-From transactional processes like data capture and policy support, vendors are increasingly providing core, judgment-based processes like analytics, actuarial support, underwriting, and claims adjudication.
-The buyer-provider relationship is also evolving, with providers sharing operational risks and focusing on value and quality improvements and thus becoming true partners (Global Sourcing in Insurance: Transformation for Business Rejuvenation, TCS).
+As insurance BPO continues its maturation process, vendors will move up the value chain in terms of offerings, increasingly providing core, judgment-based processes such as analytics, actuarial support, and claims adjudication.
+The buyer-provider relationship is also evolving, with providers sharing operational risks and focusing on value and quality improvements and thus becoming true partners.

 Insurance companies outsource both open and closed-book business processes to third parties.
 These include policy management, claims administration, insurance data services, annuity services, insurance software and productivity tools, IT, call center support, consulting, and operations management.